goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 5.12.
 Be stateless, kill your Servers almost every day

-**TL;DR:** Store any type of data (e.g. users session, cache, uploaded files) within external data stores.
+**핵심요약:** Store any type of data (e.g. users session, cache, uploaded files) within external data stores.
 Consider ‘killing’ your servers periodically or use ‘serverless’ platform (e.g. AWS Lambda) that explicitly enforces a stateless behavior

-**Otherwise:** Failure at a given server will result in application downtime instead of just killing a faulty machine.
+**그렇게 하지 않을 경우:** Failure at a given server will result in application downtime instead of just killing a faulty machine.
 Moreover, scaling-out elasticity will get more challenging due to the reliance on a specific server

 🔗 [**자세히 보기: Be stateless, kill your Servers almost every day**](/sections/production/bestateless.korean.md)